Fyusion-Open-Source/fyusenet/README.md

 shaders instead.
 The layer-centric approach has the drawback that every type of operation must be coded into layers, which consists of a bit of C++ code and associated [GLSL](https://www.khronos.org/opengl/wiki/OpenGL_Shading_Language) shader code.
-It is therefore not as flexible as a tensor centric system that executes (elementary) operations on the tensors in case there is no specific implementation available for the operation at hand and also offer more flexibility on indexing and reshuffling.
+It is therefore not as flexible as a tensor centric system that executes (elementary) operations on the tensors in case there is no specific implementation available for the operation at hand.

 In order to deliver the performance required to run (some) networks in real-time while not consuming too much VRAM and memory bandwidth, a number of tweaks have been integrated into the library.
 The most important one being the ability to _fuse_ operations in a single